BharatSinghSd/starList/README.md

 # NOTE

 If cloning this repo, create your own vEnv.
-As i have added my environment in .gitignore file (this means it wont be uploaded to the github)
+As i have added my environment in .gitignore file (this means it won't be uploaded to the github)